 (left) Underground passage to the interior of the Temple; (right) detail of the portico

 The decoration of the temple shows an aspect which characterizes all the monuments of Palmyra: a clear preference for Corinthian capitals.
-Most of the columns had side pedestals with the statues of the benefactors who financially supported their construction; honorary inscriptions on such pedestals have provided archaeologists with very interesting information as they often indicated origin of the wealthy donors and dates of construction.
+Most of the columns had side pedestals with the statues of the benefactors who financially supported their construction (similar to what can be noticed in the Colonnade); honorary inscriptions on such pedestals have provided archaeologists with very interesting information as they often indicated origin of the wealthy donors and dates of construction.

 Temple of Bel

 huts of the Arabs, of which there are about thirty in the court of the great